 • Includes a $3,000 coverage cap for systems and appliances

-• Offers one of the lowest comprehensive plans in this review
+• Offers one of the lowest cost comprehensive plans in this review

 Keep in Mind

-• Doesn’t cover some key items under its lowest plan, including air conditioning
+• Doesn’t cover some key items under its lowest tier plan

-• Only offers one service call fee option
+• Only offers one service call fee option, which limits pricing customization

 Our Review

 If you’re a Florida homeowner looking for an affordable home warranty plan that still offers solid coverage, Choice Home Warranty is a good option.
-The company extends a $3,000 coverage cap for systems and appliances for under $60 a month, which is a good deal compared to other providers in the state.
-Plus, it backs repairs with a 90-day parts guarantee and a 60-day labor guarantee.
-So, if a covered repair fails again, you’re covered at no extra cost.
-This is a major benefit, especially if a major system such as your air conditioning needs additional repairs.
+The company offers plans with a $3,000 coverage cap for systems and appliances for under $70 a month, which is competitive based on our review in the state.
+It also includes a 90-day parts guarantee and a 60-day labor guarantee, so you’re covered if a repair fails again.
+This is especially helpful for major systems like air conditioning, which could need follow-up work due to strain in Florida’s climate.

-However, the company’s Basic Plan doesn’t cover essential systems such as refrigerators, laundry appliances, and air conditioners—pretty important in Florida’s climate.
-You’ll need to upgrade to the Total Plan for an additional $9 per month to get coverage for these items.
-Also, Choice is facing a lawsuit from the Arizona Attorney General’s Office over claims of deceptive practices.
+However, the company’s Basic Plan doesn’t include essential items like refrigerators, laundry appliances, or air conditioners.
+You’ll need to upgrade to the Total Plan for about $9 more per month to get coverage for those items.
+Also, Choice is facing a lawsuit from the Arizona Attorney General’s Office over deceptive practices claims.
 We recommend doing your research before signing up with any home warranty provider.

 Best for Customized Coverage